-In order to earn an associate's degree in two years, you should enroll for an average of 16 college-level credits in fall, winter, and spring terms.
+In order to earn an associate's degree in two years, students should enroll for an average of 16 college-level credits in fall, winter, and spring terms.
 If college preparatory courses are required, the number of credits each term would increase accordingly.
 Curriculum and program requirements described in this catalog provide more information on the program or degree of your choice.

-If you are participating in intercollegiate athletics, you must complete and pass at least 12 credit hours each term for eligibility purposes.
-You are encouraged to visit with BMCC's athletic director and/or our coaches for detailed eligibility requirements.
+Students participating in intercollegiate athletics, must complete and pass at least 12 credit hours each term for eligibility purposes.
+Students are encouraged to visit with BMCC's athletic director and/or our coaches for detailed eligibility requirements.